Linguistic Quality Assurance

 Undo button to revert the changes and allow the segments to be edited again.

-Ignore on a QA suggestion will ignore the issue for the current Batch QA session.
+Ignore on a QA suggestion will ignore the issue for the current Auto Review.

-If you are a project manager, you can turn on Mandatory Batch QA Checks for translators or reviewers in the Organization settings.
-Enabling this will require translators or reviewers to run a Batch QA check before being able to mark a document as done.
+If you are a project manager, you can turn on Mandatory Auto Review for translators or reviewers in the Organization settings.
+Enabling this will require translators or reviewers to run an Auto Review check before being able to mark a document as done.
 This helps to catch errors earlier, saving on overall review time.